LKbaba/Claude-code-ChatInWindows/README.md

 # 1. In a [new] terminal window, globally install the Claude Code CLI
 npm install -g @anthropic-ai/claude-code

+# ⚠️ If you encounter PowerShell script execution policy errors, try these solutions:
+# Error example: "cannot be loaded because running scripts is disabled on this system"
+# Solution: Temporarily relax the execution policy for the current session (more secure)
+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass -Force
+# Or use CMD instead of PowerShell to run npm commands

 # 2. Ensure the npm global directory is in your system's Path environment variable
 #    The default path is usually: C:\Users\YourUsername\AppData\Roaming\npm
 #    If you're unsure, add it manually to your system's "Path" variable.

-# 3. Log in to Claude Code for the first time
+# 3. Log in to Claude Code for the first time (if using official account)
-claude login
+claude code
 #    A browser window will open for authorization → Log in and copy the token → Paste it back into the terminal.
+#    💡 Tip: If you plan to use third-party APIs, see the API setup examples below.

 # 4. Quickly verify the installation
 claude chat -m sonnet -p "hello"